 The following tips can help you organize your cold calling for maximum results:

-It’s wise to send a copy of your resume and cover letter to the employer before you call.
+It’s wise to email a copy of your resume and cover letter to the employer before you call.
 Include a line in the cover letter letting the decision-maker know that you’ll be following up by phone.

 Then, when you do call, you can tell the receptionist and decision-maker that you’re following up on a letter.
 Hopefully, the company will have already reviewed your qualifications.
 If not, then the cold call could provide a great opportunity to spark their interest.
 Some people will look for your email while you have them on the phone.

 Don’t just call without a plan.
 Take time to research the company and get the right name to call.
 As a rule, you are better off contacting managers than human resources personnel, so try to find the name of the appropriate department head.